All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Hair loss or thinning.
 Some hair shedding is normal during rapid weight loss.
 But significant hair loss (especially if it continues beyond the first three months of treatment) can signal iron or biotin deficiency.
 Talk to your provider if you notice this.

 Brain fog and mood changes.
-B12 is essential for neurological function.
+B12 is important for neurological function.
 Low levels can cause difficulty concentrating, memory issues, and even depression or anxiety.
 If you notice cognitive changes on GLP-1 therapy, get your B12 levels checked.

 Muscle cramps and bone pain.
 Low vitamin D and magnesium can cause muscle cramps, bone pain, and a general achiness that feels like "getting old."
 These symptoms are treatable once identified.